Aliemeka/Aliemeka/README.md

 # Hi!
 I'm Emeka

  I'm a software engineer at Nestcoin and founder of Dome Initiative.
 I'm a builder by passion.
-I specialize in building solutions that empower every member of society, particularly in the finance and ed-tech space.
+I specialize in building solutions that empower every member of society, particularly in the finance and ed-tech space

-## Things I love to do besides code!

-  - Sing, compose music and listen to music
-  - Create creative designs
-  - I run a podcast
-  - I also love playing with my dogs and imaginary fighting with my bros.
-  - Help people who are new in coding

 ## Languages